^

 15 May 2024, 19:42

-Immune cells that need iron
+Immune cells that require iron

 Experimental results

-Iron therapy for asthma
+Iron Therapy for Asthma

 Iron is like an orchestra conductor, telling immune cells like ILC2 how to behave during an asthma attack.
 Without enough iron, these cells can't cause as much trouble, which could mean fewer asthma symptoms.